-In levy-derived funding (Pool 1), investments are funded by the R&D and, where applicable, marketing levies of each individual industry.
-In some cases, R&D investments are able to be matched by Australian Government funds.
+Strategic levy investments are funded by the R&D and, where applicable, marketing levies of each individual industry.
+In some cases, R&D investments receive contributions by the Australian Government.
 These investments are industry-specific and likely to have an investment timeframe of approximately one to five years and align with a particular industry’s strategic priorities.

-Strategic co-investment funds (Pool 2) are cross-industry R&D investments funded by contributions from co-investors matched with Australian Government funds.
+Hort Frontiers strategic partnership initiative investments are funded by contributions from co-investors and in some cases, the Australian Government.
 These investments from private enterprise, state departments of agriculture and CSIRO, allow Hort Innovation to actively seek co-investment in areas of strategic importance to Australian horticulture.

 The diagram below outlines these funds and demonstrates the relationships of other functions and roles that support the Fund Managers in the investment process.

 Download a larger version of Hort Innovation’s Levy Fund Personnel Chart (will open in a new window)

 See also Hort Innovation’s structure at Organisation chart

 Fund Managers sit in a pivotal position to make key investment decisions by understanding key needs in a funding area.

-They provide leadership within Hort Innovation and within the market by understanding cross-industry and strategic issues that drive Pool 1 and Pool 2 investments and develop and execute a fund’s strategy in line with these objectives.
+They provide leadership within Hort Innovation and within the market by understanding cross-industry and strategic issues that drive both investment areas and develop and execute a fund’s strategy in line with these objectives.